dan-barbulescu-dev/pascal-tutorials/README.md

 ## Pascal function that calculates the greatest common divisor of two numbers (using Euclid’s algorithm)

-gcd.pas - These functions calculate the greatest common divisor of two numbers, using’s Euclid’s Algorithm.
+gcd.pas - These functions calculate the greatest common divisor of two numbers, using [Euclid’s Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).

 ## Pascal function that returns a power of 10